tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

   - *Client authentication*: `Client secret sent as post` (default)
   - *Client ID*: Use the client ID you took from your organization's IdP config (`opendesk-federation-client` in this example)
   - *Client Secret*: Use the secret you took from your organization's IdP config
-  - When completed with *Add*, you get to the detailed IdP configuration that at least needs some the following update:
+  - When completed with *Add*, you get to the detailed IdP configuration which at least needs the following update:
     - *First login flow override*: `auto-federate-flow`
-    - Depending on your organizations IdP and process preferences additional setting may be required
+    - Depending on your organizations IdP and process preferences, additional configuration may be required

 - In case you want to forcefully redirect all users to your organization's IdP (disabling login with local openDesk accounts):
   - *Authentication* > `2fa-browser`